numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 2. Array coercion, and concatenate require the common dtype *instance*.

 **Implementation:**
-The implementation of the common dtype (instance) has some overlap with casting.
+The implementation of the common dtype (instance) determination has some overlap with casting.
 Casting from a specific dtype (Float64) to a String needs to find the correct string length (a step that is mainly necessary for parametric dtypes).